Institutional Diplomas (DE)

 Arnaud Roussel, PAST

-This university diploma is part of an initiative to bring the university and the professional world closer together, and more specifically to acquire knowledge of club management.
-Co-developed by the UFR Staps, the continuing education department, and the Comiti company, this diploma is open to learners who hold a high school diploma or equivalent.
-Primarily designed to enhance volunteer skills, this degree is also open to employees of sports organizations and high-level athletes wishing to prepare for a career change.
-In this context, this degree is fully complementary to a state certificate.
+This university diploma is part of an effort to bridge the gap between academia and the professional world, with a specific focus on developing knowledge of club management.
+Developed jointly by the UFR Staps, the Continuing Education Department, and Comiti, this program is open to students who hold a high school diploma or its equivalent.
+Primarily designed to enhance volunteer skills, this degree is also open to employees of sports organizations and elite athletes seeking to prepare for a career transition.
+In this context, this degree is fully complementary to a state certification.

-It is also possible to access this degree through VAP (validation of acquired experience).
+It is also possible to pursue this degree through the VAP pathway.

 This approach is based on the following observations: